pswens/ControlsAssessmentSpecification/control-13/control-13.9.rst.md

 5. If the enterprise does not use 802.1x network design to control network
 access:

-    1. For each asset in Input 4 `GV35`, use Inp;ut 5 `GV37` to check client authentication certificate configuration
+    1. For each asset in Input 4 `GV35`, use Input 5 `GV37` to check client authentication certificate configuration

         1. Identify and enumerate properly configured assets (M8)
         2. Identify and enumerate improperly configured assets (M9)